jeffkush-sdi/Pharma--Sample-GA4-Schema/docs/index.md

   - navigation
 ---

-# Kenvue Data Layer Specifications Home
+# Data Layer Specifications Home

 ## Overview
 This repository contains the necessary specifications to build an Event Driven Data Layer.